 The specialist team consisting of the Virtual School Head, Lead Learning Adviser and Learning Advisers, Lead Mentor and Mentors, Lead Education Adviser and Education Adviser, are all dedicated to removing barriers to progress and improving educational outcomes for Looked After Children and previously Looked After Children.

 They will support and challenge schools and providers to strive for those in care of North Yorkshire County Council.

 Virtual School Head

-As within any school, the Head oversees all facets of organizational operations, although the Virtual Head also works strategically with Assistant Directors within the County's Education and Children's Social Care departments.
+As within any school, the Head oversees all facets of organisational operations, although the Virtual Head also works strategically with Assistant Directors within the County's Education and Children's Social Care departments.

 Based at County Hall in Northallerton, the Virtual School Head attends meetings throughout the County and is often in London influencing National and Government policy.

 The role is one of very few Educational positions that is statutory.

 The Head is also responsible for writing an Annual Report, together with a summary for ease of reading, overseeing admissions, reducing exclusions and monitoring the distribution of the Pupil Premium money for those Young People in the care of North Yorkshire.

 Lead Learning Adviser and Learning Advisers

 The Lead Learning Adviser has line management for the small team of Learning Advisers, who all have intervention role.
 The type of intervention varies in practice dependent upon the age and requirements of the Young People.
 The main focus is around raising the educational achievements of pupils ranging from 2 year olds to 16 year olds.